footprintanalytics/Recruitment/interview.md

 # big data candidate assignment

-please construct a dataframe with 10 million rows of data: index, a random number then find the top 100 biggest number
+please init a dataframe with 10 million rows of data: index, a random number then find the top 100 biggest number

 now there are 1 billion rows of data, try to find the top 100 biggest number